re-data/re-data/README.md

 Monitoring system for data teams.
 Computing health checks on data (via Airflow jobs), visualizing them over time, and alerting on them in Grafana.

-*Currently in early development stage (it was tested with Python 3.8.5 and PostgreSQL) Other DBs and data sources, features like generated Grafana alerts, custom checks are to be added.*

 # Key features